The USC Spine Center is an international leader in the field of minimally invasive spinal surgery (MISS).

 Understanding the risks

-When surgery is deemed the best treatment option, the team at USC Spine Center will work with patients and families to ensure they have a thorough understanding of the procedure and recovery.
+When surgery is deemed the best treatment option, the team at the USC Spine Center will work with patients and families to ensure they have a thorough understanding of the procedure and recovery.
 MISS procedures achieve comparable outcomes to open procedures in terms of restoring movement and reducing pain long term.

-MISS confers numerous benefits to the patient compared to traditional open spinal surgery, including
+MISS confers numerous benefits to the patient compared to traditional open spinal surgery, including:

 - Less blood loss during the procedure